WDD 131: Dynamic Web Fundamentals

 Overview

-Apply the concepts from the learning activities in the design and development of a web page.
-The subject of the page is about a country or place where you live or have visited or wish to visit.
-There are specific, functional and developmental requirements for the layout, design, and content of the page.
+In this assignment, you will apply the concepts from the learning activities to the design and development of a web page.
+The subject of the page is a country or place where you live, have visited, or wish to visit.
+There are specific, functional and developmental requirements for the page's layout, design, and content.

 Associated Course Learning Outcomes